Cryptography-mpc/Final-Project-Multiple-Party-Computation-Cryptograpy/README.md

 ## because the iterative method required using a generic library to calculate the minimum in a secure way.

 # Set-Union
-Implement a Set-Union mechanism between two private groups of numbers.
+Implement a Set-Union mechanism between two private groups of numbers.<br />
 For sharing the necessary information between two parties, we Use ElGamal Encryption BitOr Mechanism.

 ### Pseudo Code Bit OR